Justine Elliot, since 2004.

 Newell held on in 1993 against a challenge from Nationals candidate Larry Anthony (son of Doug and grandson of Larry Sr) and a Liberal candidate.
 In 1996, Newell was defeated by the third-generation of the Anthony family.
 Newell went on to hold the state seat of Tweed from 1999 until his defeat in 2007.

-Booths have been divided into four parts.
-Polling places in Byron and Ballina council areas have been grouped together.
-Booths in Tweed, which cover a majority of the population, have been split between those in Tweed Heads and in the remainder of the council.
+Booths have been divided into five areas, along the lines of local government areas.
+Polling places in Byron, Ballina and Lismore local government areas have been grouped together.
+Booths in Tweed, which cover a majority of the population, have been split between those in the Tweed Valley and those in Tweed Heads and on the coast.